Sudev31/Project-code/README.md

 # Project: Numerical Solution of Scalar Advection Equations

-This repository contains various codes related to the numerical solution of **1D and 2D scalar advection equations**, using both traditional numerical methods and **Physics-Informed Neural Networks (PINNs)**.
+This repository contains various codes related to the numerical solution of **1D and 2D scalar and variable advection equations**, using both traditional numerical methods and **Physics-Informed Neural Networks (PINNs)**.

 ## Contents